....Continuing from yesterday's story

 ~

 During the last two months of my stay at the center, Ananda and I became constant companions.
 She taught me how to play the Sitar and patiently watched as I failed miserably.
 She was my assistant on the days when my assigned duties were in the garden.
 "In planting," Ananda began.
-"We are asking our mother to receive that which needs to be born.
+"We are asking our mother to receive what needs to be born.
 In being born, the plant gives us life."

 "Sounds like something you read from a book," I laughed.